icgurney/husqr-server/src/routes/README.md

 encapsulated (it can have its own independent plugins) and it is typically stored in a file; be careful to group your routes logically, e.g. all `/users` routes in a `users.js` file.
-We have added a `root.js` file for you with a '/' root added.
+We have added a `index.js` file for you with a '/' index added.

 If a single file become too large, create a folder and add a `index.js` file there: this file must be a Fastify plugin, and it will be loaded automatically